Volos F.C.

-New Football Club "Volos" (Νέος Ποδοσφαιρικός Σύλλογος «Βόλος») is a Greek professional football club based in Volos, Magnesia, Greece.
+New Football Club "Volos" (Νέος Ποδοσφαιρικός Σύλλογος «Βόλος»), also known as Volos Elabet for sponsorship reasons, is a Greek professional football club based in Volos, Magnesia, Greece.
 The club currently competes in the Super League, the first tier of football in Greece.
 Volos plays its home matches at the Panthessaliko Stadium.

 History

 After years of unsuccessful efforts and negotiations between the two older football clubs of Volos (Niki and Olympiakos) to be merged to create a strong football club for the city, finally in April 2017 discussions and efforts by Achilleas Beos, mayor of Volos, led to the creation of a new football club.
 It was decided Pydna Kitros to be dissolved and renamed and thus, Volos New Football Club was created, the official presentation of which was held on June 2.

 The team, which took the position of Pydna Kitros in Gamma Ethniki for the 2017–18 season, began its preparation with significant transcriptional movements.
 Volos eventually won first place in Group 4 and 2nd in Group 1 of the Promotion Play-Offs, and they were promoted to the Football League.

 In the 2022–23 season, Volos had an excellent run in the Super League, finishing the regular season in fifth place in the Championship, but the inexperience of its players cost them and they finished the playoffs with only one point and a total of nine defeats and one draw.
 Paolo Fernandes was voted Volos' best player of the season, even though he only played 13 matches.